What a Fabulous Event Held at Skydive Port Macquarie Across the Last Weekend in January 2022!

 Jumpers came from all over - Sydney, Brisbane and regional NSW, ranging in age from late teens to early 60’s, male and female and we even spied a gorilla!

-All skydivers who participated, the teams from Skydive Port Macquarie and Affinity Aviation and spectators are all to be congratulated for such a fantastic event.
+All skydivers who participated, the working teams and spectators are all to be congratulated for such a fantastic event.

 We spoke with some of the skydivers whilst they were on the ground!